khyathikomalan/khyathikomalan.github.io/_pages/cv.md

 Selected Awards and Honors
 ======
+* 2026 Alice T. Schafer Prize for Excellence in Mathematics by an Undergraduate Woman
 * Emergent Ventures India Grantee: Awarded a grant for career development, giving me financial support to further my interest in category theory.
 * Awarded the 2024 Morgan Ward Prize for my paper "Constructing TQFTs Using Non-Hermitian Ribbon Fusion Categories".
 This prize is awarded to Caltech freshmen or sophomores for providing a solution or significant contribution toward a solution for a problem.
 The entry is judged on the basis of the nature of the problem, originality, and elegance of the solution.
 * Awarded the 2022 Spirit of Ramanujan Fellowship, which I used to fund my participation in the Ross Mathematics Program.